Hamlet Online – e-text of the entire play

 Breaking Hamlet TZ student parody: Hamlet Meets “Breaking Bad”

 Hamlet Pinterest Page sample Pinterest posts.
+You will need to print this assignment on a poster board to share in class.
 Keep in mind, in order to do well on this assignment, you must explain your choices well.
 Here is a sample picture and description:

 This might be along the lines of what Hamlet is thinking in the beginning of the play.
 He is very upset over his father’s sudden death, and does not seem to be able to get himself out of his emotional slump.
 King Claudius and Gertrude tell Hamlet to get over his father’s death already.
 The king even calls his grief unmanly.
 In saying this, the queen shows that she has forgotten that it is her responsibility to make him feel better, as she is the one who raised him. –Tess A., class of 2016